marsipu/mne-pipeline-hd/README.md

 run \_\_main\_\_.py from the terminal or an IDE like PyCharm, VSCode, Atom, etc.

-***When using the pipeline and its functions bear in mind that the pipeline is still in development and the functions are partly still adjusted to my analysis!***
+***When using the pipeline and its functions bear in mind that the pipeline is still in development!
+The basic functions supplied are just a suggestion and you should verify before usage if they do what you need.
+They are also partly still adjusted to specific requirements which may not apply to all data.***

 ## Bug-Report/Feature-Request
 Please report bugs on GitHub as an issue or to me (dev@earthman-music.de) directly.